dojo/docs/quickstart/writingWidgets.rst

 Technically speaking, the simplest widget you can create is a *behavioral* widget, i.e., a widget that just uses the DOM tree passed into it rather than creating a DOM tree.

+TODO: add example not extending from _Widget, just defining constructor.

 .. cv-compound::